petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - This is a safety feature that works in conjunction with Soft Limits (`$20`).
-- It checks the target position of any manual jog command and will reject it if it would move beyond the machine's defined boundaries.
+- It checks the target position of any manual jog command and will clamp/trim it to stay within the boundaries.
+This elegantly clamps the jog instead of raising soft/hard limit errors
 - It **requires a successful homing cycle** to be effective.
 :::